-- 1. The on-going evaluation of student examinations and research papers and reports of other scholarly activities outside the classroom. - 2.
-Exit questionnaires to be administered to each student completing work for the major. - 3.
+- 1. The on-going evaluation of student examinations and research papers and reports of other scholarly activities outside the classroom. - Exit questionnaires to be administered to each student completing work for the major. - 3.
 Surveys of graduates of the program to assess the relevancy of the program to their current work and their suggestions for refinements. - 4.
 The use of university or external data that may become available to assess the quality of the program and the performance of its graduates.

-Minor in Philosophy15 hours S

-Fundamentals of Philosophy, or Principles of Logic

-and Argumentation (if not taken to satisfy

-course work in Area C or F) 0-3 hours

-Choice of 3000/4000-level Philosophy courses 12-15 hours
+Minor in Philosophy 15 hours PHIL 2010 or PHIL 2020 (if not taken to satisfy course work in Area C or F) 0-3 hours Choice of 3000/4000-level Philosophy courses 12-15 hours